MLA Encyclopedia Citation

 Next cite the medium in which the article was published (e.g. Print, Web).
-If the medium is “Print”, it should end the citation, along with a period.
-If the medium is “Web”, also include the website name and the date on which you accessed the article online.
+If “Print” is the type of medium being cited, it should end the citation, along with a period.
+If “Web” is the medium, also include the website name and the date on which you accessed the article online.
 The website name should be italicized and placed before the medium, along with a period.
-The accessed date should follow the medium (and be formatted using the international format of “day month year” as specified above), along with a period.
+The accessed date should follow the medium and be formatted using the international format of “day month year.”
+Follow the accessed date with a period.

 Smith, John.
 “BibMe.”
 Web Application Encyclopedia.
 8th ed.
 2009.
 Web Application Encyclopedia ONLINE.
 Web.
 21 Feb.
 2009.